In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

-\paragraph{Comparison with existing results} Our work connects with, and generalizes a number of existing results, in addition to closing different open questions , as we briefly highlight next.
-We refer to \cref{subsec:relatedwork} for a more \mbox{detailed literature review.}
+Our work connects with a number of existing results, in addition to closing different open questions , as we briefly highlight next. {We refer to \cref{subsec:relatedwork} for a more detailed literature review, including a discussion on the continuous flow counterpart of congestion games (nonatomic model).}

-The problem of determining computational lower bounds for minimizing the \systemcost in atomic congestion game has been initially studied by Meyers and Schulz \cite{MeyersS12}.
-Since then, a number of works have pursued a similar line of research \cite{Rough_barrier,PiaFM17,Castiglioni2020signaling}, though no tight bounds were known, even for linear congestion games.
+The problem of determining computational lower bounds for minimizing the \systemcost in atomic congestion {games} has been initially studied by \cite{MeyersS12}.
+Since then, a number of works have pursued a similar line of research , though no tight bounds were known.
 Our work provides the best possible inapproximability results, completely settling the hardness question for congestion games with general \mbox{underlying resource costs.}

-The study of taxation mechanisms has recently received growing attention, especially within the literature of congestion games.
-Nevertheless, prior to this work, a general methodology to design optimal taxation mechanisms (i.e., mechanisms minimizing the price of anarchy) has been unavailable, with \cite{caragiannis2010taxes,BiloV19} providing interesting results limitedly to polynomial congestion games.
-Extending the work of Caragiannis et al. \cite{caragiannis2010taxes}, Bil\`o and Vinci \cite{BiloV19} propose taxes whose efficiency can be quantified a priori conjecturing that their design is optimal, albeit no computational lower bounds are given.
-Our work resolves the problem of determining optimal taxes for the broader class of congestion games with non-decreasing and semi-convex resource costs, proving the conjecture of \cite{BiloV19} as a special case.
-Recently, Paccagnan et al. \cite{paccagnan2019incentivizing} designed optimal \emph{local} taxation mechanisms, i.e., optimal taxation mechanisms whose tax levied on each resource must rely solely on the local properties of that resource.
-Interestingly, our work shows that the performance of optimal local mechanisms almost matches that achievable by the best polynomial time algorithm.
-Roughgarden \cite{Rough_barrier} studies how lower bounds on the price of anarchy can be derived from computational lower bounds.
-For congestion games with optimal taxes, we show \mbox{that such an approach does provide \emph{tight} bounds.}
+The study of taxation mechanisms has recently received growing attention, especially within the congestion games literature.
+Nevertheless, prior to this work, a methodology to design optimal taxation mechanisms (i.e., mechanisms minimizing the price of anarchy) was not known.
+For congestion games with polynomial costs, \cite{caragiannis2010taxes} (for linear) and \cite{BiloV19} (for polynomial) propose taxes whose efficiency can be quantified a priori.
+Both papers conjecture that their design is optimal.
+Our work resolves the problem of determining optimal taxes for the broader class of congestion games with non-decreasing and semi-convex resource costs, proving these conjectures as a special case. \cite{Rough_barrier} studies how lower bounds on the price of anarchy can be derived from computational lower bounds.
+For congestion games with optimal taxes, we show \mbox{that such an approach does provide \emph{tight} bounds.} {The best known approximation algorithm for minimizing the \systemcost in congestion games is due to \cite{Makarychev18}, and leverages a natural linear programming relaxation jointly with a randomized rounding scheme.
+While their result applies to the more general class of optimization problems with a ``diseconomy of scale'', the algorithms we propose here enjoy an equal or strictly better approximation ratio, and can not be further improved, owing to the matching hardness result provided.